Watermelon Slim: Biography

 His more recent music is rooted in the Mississippi Delta style, as he plays his dobro guitar lap-style, lefthanded and backwards, with a slide.
 While for decades typically an acoustic performer, with The Workers he has concentrated more on playing electric.

 In 1998, Homans met two Oklahoma State University philosophy professors, Doren Recker and Mike Rhodes, with whom he started a band called "Fried Okra Jones".
 This band went through several changes in personnel, including the blues woman Honour Hero Havoc, bass player, and guitarist "Texas" Ray Isom.
-In 1999, Homans recorded for the first time since 1973, an EP CD called "Fried Okra Jones".
+In 1999, Homans recorded for the first time since 1973, an EP/CD called Fried Okra Jones.
 In 2002, Homans made his first national release for Southern Records, Big Shoes to Fill, produced by his longtime musical colleague from Massachusetts, Chris Stovall Brown, with cousins Kyle and Adam Enevoldsen on drums and bass.
 A few months later, Homans had a serious heart attack, but bounced back quickly and continued to drive trucks, hauling industrial waste, and in 2003, used his work vacation time to make his first international tour, a solo journey through southern England.

 In 2004, Homans left this last truck driving job to go on tour with his supporting band, "The Workers".
-In 2005, Homans was nominated for the W. C. Handy Award for "Best New Artist Debut", for his acoustic masterpiece CD, Up Close and Personal, produced by Chris Hardwick.
-He and his band were also nominated for six more Handy Awards in 2006, in a variety of categories, and for a Maple Blues Award from the Toronto Blues Society for the 2006 album Watermelon Slim and the Workers.
+In 2005, Homans was nominated for the W. C. Handy Award for "Best New Artist Debut", for his acoustic masterpiece CD, Up Close & Personal, produced by Chris Hardwick.
+He and his band were also nominated for six more Handy Awards in 2006, in a variety of categories, and for a Maple Blues Award from the Toronto Blues Society for the 2006 album Watermelon Slim & the Workers.
 In early 2007, this album won in The 6th annual Independent Music Awards for Best Blues Album.
 Watermelon Slim & The Workers were also nominated for Blues Album of the year for The Wheel Man in the 7th annual Independent Music Awards.

 In 2007, Homans made the CD The Wheel Man, which was nominated for another six Blues Music Awards.
 At the awards ceremony in 2008, Homans and his band won the award for Best Blues Band of 2007, and The Wheel Man was awarded Best Blues CD of 2007.
 Besides that, Homans won the Maple Blues Award for B.B.
 King International Entertainer.
 The Wheel Man also was No. 1 Blues Album in England's Mojo Magazine blues CD poll for the second year in a row.